 How Cryotherapy Is Delivered Safely at Brysk

-At Brysk, cryotherapy is delivered as a guided, controlled process – not a challenge to push through.
+At Brysk, cryotherapy is treated as a guided experience – not a challenge.

 - Adjusted gradually based on how your body responds

-Before entering our cryo chamber in Manchester, clients complete a medical screening form, are provided with appropriate protective gear, and are talked through exactly what to expect.
+Before entering the chamber, clients complete a medical screening form, are provided with protective gear including gloves, socks, face protection, and headwear, and are talked through exactly what to expect.
+Sessions only proceed once you’re comfortable and happy to continue.

-First sessions are handled differently to repeat visits, with additional explanation and check-ins.
+First sessions are approached differently to repeat visits, with extra explanation and check-ins.
 If something doesn’t feel right, sessions are paused or stopped – no pressure, no pushing.

 In some cases, we’ll recommend not proceeding.
 That decision is always made with long-term wellbeing in mind.